lasinducharith/ballerina-rest-service/README.md

 - [Running Service on Cloud Foundry](#running-on-cloud-foundry)

-## <a name="What-you-ll-build"></a> What you'll build
+## <a name="What-we-ll-build"></a> What we'll build
-You’ll build a Hello service that will accept HTTP GET requests at:
+We’ll build a Hello service that will accept HTTP GET requests at:
 ```
 http://localhost:9090/hello
 ```